browniebroke/django-remake-migrations/docs/technical-details.md

 ### Correctness

-The built-in `squashmigrations` command, needs to be correct in all cases.
+The built-in `squashmigrations` command needs to be correct in all cases.
 It needs to produce new migrations that can work even if they are deployed to systems where not all migrations are applied yet.
 This is especially needed for pluggable Django apps, where the developer of the app (usually) doesn't have control of all the deployments.

 This package does not attempt to cater for this use case and does NOT try to be correct in the replacements it sets.
 The only guarantees are that: